 No more direct foreign currency transfers

 Previously, you could send or receive money between currencies directly.
-After May 2026, everything must be converted to THB first.
+After the cutoff date, everything must be converted to THB first.

-- So if you want to send USD to a SGD account, the path becomes: USD to THB to SGD.
+- If you want to send USD to a SGD account, the path becomes: USD to THB to SGD.

-- Even sending USD to your own USD account requires a conversion: USD to THB to USD.
+- Even sending USD from your Wise account to your own USD bank account requires two conversions: USD to THB, then THB back to USD.

-That’s two conversions and two sets of fees, which means higher overall transfer costs.
+That’s two conversions and two sets of fees, which means higher overall transfer costs than before.

 Incoming foreign currency converts automatically to THB